The North Face Thermoball Eco Snow Triclimate 3-in-1 - Women's Review

 Warmth

-It was slightly challenging to rank this jacket for warmth.
-It's super warm when worn all together as a 3-in-1, which was great on frigid days and for riding the chairlift.
-However, it might be too warm for some who ski aggressively.
-Still, this isn't an issue, as you can simply remove the insulating layer should your body begin to get too warm.
-It's a great option for someone who always gets cold and would rather be too warm than chilled.
-It's also a good jacket for someone who doesn't like to wear multiple layers underneath.
-The jacket's inner insulating layer takes the place of that.
+Due to the multiple pieces of this jacket, it was slightly challenging to rank it for warmth.
+When worn all together as a 3-in-1, it was incredibly warm, perfect for frigid days riding the chairlift.
+However, for those who ski very aggressively, it might be too warm.
+The versatility of the removable inner insulating layer is a great solution for this issue.
+For someone who always gets cold and would rather be too warm than chilled, this is a good jacket.
+It's also a great choice for someone who doesn't like to wear multiple layers underneath.
+The jacket's inner insulation is built in additional layers.

-When we shed the interior insulated jacket, we found it easier to regulate our body temperatures.
-The outer shell has great weather resistance, so wearing the inner insulated jacket was only necessary on super cold days.
-The insulated jacket looked great on its own and was fun to wear out on the town after skiing.
+We tested the outer shell on its own as well.
+Without the interior insulated jacket, we found it much easier to regulate our body temperature.
+This shell has great weather resistance, shedding snow and moisture with ease.
+Wearing the inner insulated jacket was only necessary on super cold days.
+As an added bonus the insulated jacket looked great on its own and was fun to wear out on the town after skiing.

 Weather Resistance

 We also found that the jacket protected us in windy conditions.
-Eldora Mountain Resort in Colorado's Front Range is notoriously windy.
-But, with the hood up, we felt immune to the gusts.
-The seams and zippers are all protective as well.
+The San Juan mountains in southwest Colorado are notorious for their intense winds and high elevation cold.
+Testing here, we found that the hood and burly shell kept the gusts well at bay.
 The insulated layer contributes to the overall weather resistance of the jacket, but we found that when we wore the ultralight outer shell by itself, we felt only a slight bit of wind.

 Comfort and Fit

-We like the mechanical stretch of the jacket's shell material but found that this model fits a touch small when both layers are worn together, particularly in the shoulders.
+We like the mechanical stretch of the jacket's shell material but found that this model fits a touch small when both layers are worn together, particularly across the shoulders.
+The waist and hood were reasonably sized, but the zippers buckled across the chest at this pinch point.
+Our lead tester is consistently a size medium and felt that a size large would have been more comfortable in this jacket.
 We recommend sizing up for comfort and functionality, especially if you want to layer up underneath this model.
-Our tester usually wears a size Medium, but she felt that a Large might have been more comfortable in this jacket.
-The jacket has a flattering fit that fell below our hips.
+The jacket has a flattering fit that falls below our hips.
 The sleeves are long enough for our liking and have slightly oversized cuffs.

-The insulating layer is form-fitting worn alone and makes for a nice casual layer to wear off the slopes.
-We took the ultralight outer shell on a short backcountry ski tour and found it was super comfortable on the skin up.
+The insulating layer is form-fitting and worn alone and makes for a nice casual layer to wear off the slopes.
+We took the ultralight outer shell on a short backcountry ski tour and toted it around Telluride's famous hike-to terrain.
+We found that it was very comfortable in both uphill uses.
 We like that the shell on this 3-in-1 is so thin.
 Many other jackets of this style have a pretty thick external shell.
 Still, the relative thinness and low weight of the Thermoball Eco Snow Triclimate's shell make it even more versatile.
 Despite how much the jacket has going on with its 3-in-1 design, it was surprisingly comfortable worn in all iterations.

 Ventilation